-Liberty Homeschool Academy is offering 3 co-op sessions: 12 weeks in the Fall beginning on September 1st, 2021, 12 weeks beginning January 12th, 2022, and a 6-week Spring session beginning on April 20th, 2022.
-Our community will be meeting together weekly on Wednesdays and Fridays at 1 Apple Annie Way in Cashmere, WA.
+Liberty Homeschool Academy is offering 3 co-op sessions: 12 weeks in the Fall beginning on September 13th, 2022; 12 weeks beginning January 10th, 2023; and a 6-week Spring session beginning on April 18th, 2023.
+Our community will be meeting together weekly on Tuesdays at The Collective Church, 100 Apple Annie Way in Cashmere, WA.

 Please note Liberty Homeschool Academy is not a "drop-off" program for students in grades K-8.
 Parents will be required to remain on campus with their children or make arrangements for their students to be under the supervision of a responsible party during class times.
 Parental involvement and participation is highly encouraged at all levels of the co-op.
 Parents are still considered the primary educator of their homeschooled children.
 Additionally, parents are requested to assist and actively participate in the co-op.

 Upon registering, you will receive a confirmation email and will be contacted by a member of our academic advisor team to review your registration.
 You will then be provided with a welcome pack to include academic calendar, schedule, book lists and family/student expectations.

 A CO-OP FOR PARENTS OF HOMESCHOOLERS